robin-a-meade/example-make-cpp/README.md

 main.o : main.cpp Point.h Rectangle.h
 ```

 (Note we didn't include `iostream.h`.
-This's because that is a system header file, and, therefore, wouldn't be expected to change.)
+That's because that is a system header file, and, therefore, wouldn't be expected to change.)

 Writing such rules is tedious and error prone.
 Fortunately, modern C and C++ compilers can write these rules
 for us by looking at the `#include` lines in the source files.
 That is what is meant by _Automatic dependency generation_.